asambl docs

 Ask asambl

-A conversational assistant built into the app that answers questions about your week, habits, goals, and life-area data.
+A conversational assistant built into the app that answers questions about your week, habits, goals, and life-area data, and can act on your answer once you approve it.

 Ask asambl is a conversational assistant built into the app.
 It has access to your plans, check-ins, and life-area data, so its answers are specific to you rather than generic.
 Use it to think through your week, review your habits, check progress against your goals, or get a quick read on anything the app already knows about.